Krohn–Rhodes theory

 In mathematics and computer science, the Krohn–Rhodes theory (or algebraic automata theory) is an approach to the study of finite semigroups and automata that seeks to decompose them in terms of elementary components.
 These components correspond to finite aperiodic semigroups and finite simple groups that are combined in a feedback-free manner (called a "wreath product" or "cascade").

 Krohn and Rhodes found a general decomposition for finite automata.
-In doing their research, though, the authors discovered and proved an unexpected major result in finite semigroup theory, revealing a deep connection between finite automata and semigroups.
+The authors discovered and proved an unexpected major result in finite semigroup theory, revealing a deep connection between finite automata and semigroups.
+Decidability of Krohn-Rhodes complexity long motivated much work in semigroup theory.
+In June 2024, Stuart Margolis, John Rhodes, and Anne Schilling announced a proof that the complexity is decidable.

 Definitions and description of the Krohn–Rhodes theorem

 Let T be a semigroup.
 A semigroup S that is a homomorphic image of a subsemigroup of T is said to be a divisor of T.

 The Krohn–Rhodes theorem for finite semigroups states that every finite semigroup S is a divisor of a finite alternating wreath product of finite simple groups, each a divisor of S, and finite aperiodic semigroups (which contain no nontrivial subgroups).